gridai/grid-docs/docs/features/runs/sweep-syntax.md

 grid run main.py --do_something
 ```

-Alternatively, your script can be written in such a way that it takes integers and acts on them as booleans.
-For instance, using a 1 or 0 will default to True or False respectively.
+Alternatively, your script can be written in such a way that it takes an arbitrary value and acts on them as booleans.
+For example, your script can be written in such a way that it treats 1/0, True, False, 'yes', 'no', etc as boolean values.
+This allows you to utilize arbitrary indicator hyperparameters in the Grid Search and Random Search features.

 ```text
 grid run foo.py --bar 1 --barry 0